ggebbie/HistoricalIndianOcean/README.md

 # Additional steps

-1. explanation of all parameters
-2. copy and update relevant parts of Gebbie & Huybers 2019 supplementary material into GitHub.
-3. check that bin averages reproduce your previous results.
+1. check that bin averages reproduce results with HMS Challenger
-4. Figures are rudimentary.
-With the csv output, perhaps it is easiest for you to make them publication ready.
+2. Figures are rudimentary and could be improved.

 # LaTeX documentation

 Documentation is found in a LaTeX-generated document in `papers` directory.

-How to set up a LaTeX file for compilation/bibliography:\
+How to set up a LaTeX file for compilation/bibliography:
-- open *tex file to enter AucTeX\
+- open *tex file to enter AucTeX
-- `C-c e` to open ebib, should open main.bib, If it doesn't, then toggle LaTeX mode with `M-x LaTeX-mode` (not just latex-mode, not sure why there are two modes with different capitalization)\
+- `C-c e` to open ebib, should open main.bib, If it doesn't, then toggle LaTeX mode with `M-x LaTeX-mode` (not just latex-mode, not sure why there are two modes with different capitalization)
-  - first time creating dependent bib database, use `M c` or similar\
+  - first time creating dependent bib database, use `M c` or similar
-    - later times, be sure to `o` open the dependent database in ebib\
+    - later times, be sure to `o` open the dependent database in ebib
- - `z` to minimize ebib\
+ - `z` to minimize ebib
-   - [associate a database with tex buffer](http://joostkremers.github.io/ebib/ebib-manual.html#associating-a-database-with-a-text-buffer), doesn't seem to work automagically\
-     use elisp to set `ebib-local-bibfiles` or `C-h v` to manually customize\
-    `M-:` then  ` (setq ebib-local-bibfiles '("ClimSens.bib")) `\
-     `C-c b` will insert new citation from main.bib, add it to the local bib file\
+   - [associate a database with tex buffer](http://joostkremers.github.io/ebib/ebib-manual.html#associating-a-database-with-a-text-buffer), doesn't seem to work automagically use elisp to set `ebib-local-bibfiles` or `C-h v` to manually customize `M-:` then  ` (setq ebib-local-bibfiles '("HistoricalIndianOcean.bib")) ` `C-c b` will insert new citation from main.bib, add it to the local bib file
-     - takes a couple of compiles to get all references/bib correct in pdf file\
+     - takes a couple of compiles to get all references/bib correct in pdf file
 - [Biblio.el to look up references from internet](https://github.com/cpitclaudel/biblio.el/blob/master/README.md) \
  `M-x biblio-lookup` or `M-x crossref-lookup`
+  First open ebib in the main database before doing a crossref lookup

- how to import new citations \
+ how to import new citations
- - `B` in main.bib, give doi.\
+ - `B` in main.bib, give doi.
-   or \
+   or
-  - `M-x biblio-lookup`, choose CrossRef, use `e` to import to ebib\
+  - `M-x biblio-lookup`, choose CrossRef, use `e` to import to ebib
-    - must switch back to dependent bib file before citing in tex, use `o`\
+    - must switch back to dependent bib file before citing in tex, use `o`
       - `C-c b` to cite new key\
-Otherwise dependent bib will be overwritten with full main.bib.
+Otherwise the dependent bib will be overwritten with full main.bib.

-how to compile LaTeX and view PDF \
+how to compile LaTeX and view PDF
- - `C-c C-a`
+ - `C-c C-a` ;; i.e., do all